-As you can see, marriage requirements disallow many types of marriage, but common law marriage laws will recognized the type of marriage in certain circumstances.
+As you can see, marriage requirements disallow many types of marriage, but common law marriage laws will recognize the type of marriage in certain circumstances.

 Determining the Validity of Common Law Marriages in Mississippi

-• the out of state jurisdiction had established common law marriage requirements
+• The of state jurisdiction had established common law marriage requirements

 • The date of actually declaring the specific type of marriage can be established by the court